viamrobotics/docs/docs/try-viam/faq.md

 ---

 Try Viam allows you to try the Viam platform without setting up any hardware yourself.
-For 15 minutes, no matter where you are in the world, you can take over and play around with a Viam Rover in our robotics lab!
+No matter where you are in the world you can take over and play around with a Viam Rover in our robotics lab!

 ## How do I make a reservation to take over a Viam Rover?